How Predicate Pushdown Reduces GIS Query Latency in Spatial Lakehouse Architectures

 Configuration: Schema Design & Metadata Generation

 Native spatial functions are opaque to most query optimizers.
-To enable deterministic pushdown, you must materialize bounding box coordinates as numeric columns and rely on column-level min/max statistics.
+To enable deterministic pushdown, you must materialize bounding box coordinates as explicit numeric columns and rely on column-level min/max statistics.

 1. Schema Definition with Envelope Columns